jono-tt/kubernetes-vagrant-coreos-cluster/README.md

  - **NODE_CPUS** sets the number of vCPUs to be used by node VMs.

    Defaults to **1**.

+ - **DOCKER_CONFIG_JSON** sets the location of your private docker repositories (and keys) configuration from the .docker/config.json file.
+This this is only usable if you set **USE_DOCKERCFG=true**.
+This is the newer docker configuration file used for its private registry configs and will be used as preference over the **DOCKERCFG** config file.

+   Defaults to "**~/.docker/config.json**".

+   You can create/update a *~/.docker/config.json* file at any time by running `docker login <registry>.<domain>`.
+All nodes will get it automatically, at 'vagrant up', given any modification or update to that file.

  - **DOCKERCFG** sets the location of your private docker repositories (and keys) configuration.
 However, this is only usable if you set **USE_DOCKERCFG=true**.

    Defaults to "**~/.dockercfg**".